-First, we use categorize the outcome variable on food security using the FEWSNET cutoffs into binary classes of “most food-secure versus the rest”, to test the model’s ability to differentiate the clusters with those that are relatively better off, and those need attention.
+First, we categorize the outcome variable on food security using the FEWSNET cutoffs into binary classes of “most food-secure versus the rest”, to test the model’s ability to differentiate the clusters with those that are relatively better off, versus those clusters that may require assistance.
 The outcome is defined as “most food secure” if the food security measurement falls into the most food-secure category.
 At this binary cutoff, we have more observations in the minority class, so the dataset is more balanced and no need for the sampling techniques.
 Fig. 2 show the results of the ROC curves of baseline and machine learning models with the most food-secure category versus the rest.
 The ROC curve illustrates how well the model performs when we vary the probability threshold from 0 to 1.
-The y-axis of the ROC curve shows the recall or true positive rate of correctly identifying a “not most food secure” cluster (higher the better).
-The x-axis measures the false-positive rate of falsely identifying a food secure cluster as not (lower the better).
+The y-axis of the ROC curve shows the recall or true positive rate of correctly identifying a “not most food secure” cluster (i.e. the higher the better).
+The x-axis measures the false-positive rate; i.e. the rate of falsely identifying a food secure cluster as food insecure (i.e. the lower the better).
 Curves that are closer to the top-left corner have better performance, measured in the metric of “area under the curve,” whereas the 45-degree line is equivalent to random guessing.
 Across five different country-measure combinations (we do not have rCSI values for Uganda), we see the machine learning methods perform much better than the baseline model.
 Random forest and xgBoost models consistently outperform the baseline model despite the changes in outcome measures and countries, with 0.62 to 0.84 AUC for the FCS measures and 0.61 to 0.78 for rCSI measures.
 In comparison, the baseline model of logistic regression ranges from 0.56 to 0.66 AUC.
 The performance of the weighted logistic regression also outperforms the baseline model by putting a high penalty on the incorrectly identified most food-secure clusters.
 Similar results of high AUC on the precision-recall curves for machine learning models relative to baseline models are presented in Appendix figure A2.

 Table 1 shows the results of baseline and machine learning models of the “most food-secure versus the rest” categorization.
 The performances are measured by the recall, F-1 score, and accuracy at the threshold chosen for each country-measure combination that optimizes the tradeoff between the true positive rate (recall) and false-positive rate.
 The baseline model of a simple logistic regression successfully captures from 11% to 100% of the clusters that face potential threats to food security at reasonably high F-1 scores.
-Across different measures of food security and country combination, machine learning algorithms outperforms the baseline model in most cases measured in recall and F-1 score.
-For example, in the Tanzania-FCS combination, recall rate increased from 0.11 to 0.78-1.00 and the F-1 score increased from 0.14 to 0.22-0.50.
+Across different measures of food security and country combination, machine learning algorithms outperform the baseline model in most cases measured in recall and F-1 score.
+For example, for the FCS in Tanzania, the recall rate increased from 0.11 to 0.78-1.00 and the F-1 score increased from 0.14 to 0.22-0.50.
 This result shows how the ML models are better at picking up characteristics of the minority class.
 The accuracy ranges from 25% to 84% for the baseline model, and from 12% to 96% for the machine learning model.
-The accuracy is less informative in this case as we do not know where the correctly predicted cases come from (the minority class of interest or not).
+The accuracy is less informative in this case as it does not highlight where the correctly predicted cases come from (the minority class of interest or not).